John Drummond (Australian settler): Criminal conviction and death

 In 1877 Drummond was charged with wounding with intent to murder tenant farmer John Fisher at Redcliffe Farm, near Geraldton.
 He was found guilty of shooting Fisher with intent to do him grievous bodily harm, and sentenced to three years' penal servitude.

-In 1895, at the age of 79, he was charged with stealing sheep from his neighbor Edward Wittenoom – a charge of "feloniously killing three or more sheep, with intent to feloniously steal the carcases of the said sheep".
+In 1895, at the age of 79, he was charged with stealing sheep from his neighbour Edward Wittenoom – a charge of "feloniously killing three or more sheep, with intent to feloniously steal the carcases of the said sheep".
 A jury returned a not guilty verdict.

 Drummond died at Seaview Cottage, Drummond Cove, in 1906.
 He was the third-last surviving colonist to arrive on the Parmelia, the others remaining being his sister Euphemia Macintosh, and Mary Ann Strickland (Hokin).